 A border river

-It is in the mountains of Fouta-Djalon, in Guinea-Conakry, that the Bafing and Bakoye rivers have their sources before joining near Baloufabé, in Mali, about 900 km from the Atlantic Ocean.
-There, the Senegal River is formed and continues its journey until it crosses its most important tributary, the Falémé, 30 km upstream from Bakel, which is born 650 km away in the northern part of Fouta-Djalon.
-The river then marks the border between Senegal and Mauritania up to the Diama dam, near Saint-Louis.
-Between the Diéri, a dry area suitable for livestock farming, and the Walo, a flooded area with fertile land, many Fulani, Wolof and Moorish villages have developed.
-In some cases, Senegalese and Mauritanian villages face each other, separated only by a few meters by the Senegal River.
-These residents often share cultural traits, forge ties and sometimes even feel as much Mauritanian as Senegalese.
-Like Rosso and its Mauritanian namesake, there are many commercial exchanges between its twin cities, from everyday products to electronic equipment of all kinds, which are highly prized by the Senegalese, who benefit from the prices.
-Thus, throughout the day, dugout canoes and motorized ferries are constantly going back and forth, carrying goods, passengers and vehicles.
-Second gateway to Senegal after Blaise Diagne airport, Rosso will soon be equipped with a bridge linking the two banks, in order to facilitate free movement and trade between the two countries.
-However, despite the good understanding that seems to reign, the river has also been a source of conflict between the two countries.
-In 1989, violent clashes broke out between Senegalese and Mauritanian farmers, who saw their living conditions impoverished as a result of dams built on the Senegal River.
-Diplomatic relations were broken off and the Senegalese-Mauritanian border was closed until May 1992.
+The Bafing and Bakoye rivers originate in the Fouta-Djalon mountains of Guinea-Conakry, before joining near Baloufabé in Mali, some 900 km from the Atlantic Ocean.
+Here, the Senegal River is formed, and continues its journey until it crosses, 30 km upstream from Bakel, its most important tributary, the Falémé, which originates 650 km away in the northern part of Fouta-Djalon.
+Up to the Diama dam near Saint-Louis, the river marks the border between Senegal and Mauritania.
+Numerous Fulani, Wolof and Moorish villages have sprung up between the Diéri, a dry zone suitable for livestock farming, and the Walo, a flood zone with fertile soils.
+In some cases, Senegalese and Mauritanian villages face each other, separated only by a few meters of the Senegal River.
+These riverside residents often share cultural traits, forge ties and sometimes even feel as much Mauritanian as Senegalese.
+Like Rosso and its Mauritanian namesake, there's a great deal of trade between the twin towns, from everyday products to electronic equipment of all kinds, much sought-after by the Senegalese, who benefit from the lower prices.
+Throughout the day, pirogues and motorized ferries make incessant trips back and forth, carrying goods, passengers and vehicles.
+The second gateway to Senegal after Blaise Diagne airport, Rosso will be equipped with a bridge linking the two shores in 2026, to facilitate free movement and trade between the two countries.
+However, despite the good relations that seem to prevail, the river has also been a source of conflict between the two countries.
+In 1989, violent clashes broke out between Senegalese and Mauritanian farmers, who saw their living conditions impoverished by the dams built on the Senegal River.
+Diplomatic relations were broken off, and the Senegal-Mauritanian border was closed until May 1992.

 A river with a glorious past